Easter 2017 dates with celebrations in Barcelona

 Outside of Barcelona...

 If you have the chance to leave Barcelona, then it's recommended to visit the towns of Cervera or Verges where there are some really unique and spectacular celebrations.
-In Verges they have The Dance of the Dead and the Verges Procession events which have their roots in the mysterious Medieval era.
-It begins with a celebration on Maundy Thursday, in which practically the whole town will attend a theatrical representation that culminates in the Dance of the Dead where 10 people will dance dressed as skeletons in two groups with scythes or clocks without hands.
+In Verges, they have The Dance of the Dead and the Verges Procession events, which have their roots in the mysterious Medieval era.
+It begins with a celebration on Maundy Thursday, when practically the whole town will attend a theatrical representation that culminates in the Dance of the Dead where 10 people will dance dressed as skeletons in two groups with scythes or clocks without hands.

-The procession is divided into two parts; the first represents the Passion and takes place in the town square at 10, telling the life of Jesus and emphasizing his last days; the second takes place at Midnight on the streets of Verges representing Christ's condemnation and crucifixion.
+The procession is divided into two parts: the first represents the Passion and takes place in the town square at 10PM, telling the life of Jesus and emphasizing his last days; and the second takes place at Midnight on the streets of Verges representing Christ's condemnation and crucifixion.
 After going through the whole town, the procession ends at the church.

-Cervera also has a Passion of Christ, it's a very traditional procession with roots from the 15th century, it involves some 300 participants.
+Cervera also has a Passion of Christ, it's a very traditional procession with roots from the 15th Century that involves some 300 participants.

 That's Easter in Catalonia and Barcelona :).
 Are you aware of a tradition or event that's not listed but should be?
-Let me know through the comment box and I'll be sure to add it.
-Meanwhile, if you're looking for accommodation for the Easter holidays then take a look over on this page to find a place near the action.
+Let us know through the comment box and it will likely be added.